 Calculate your equity

 You need to calculate how much equity you have in your home.
 This is simply the market value less your mortgage balance.
 This helps determine the budget for your new home.
-New York’s rising home values have created equity for many people, even following last decade’s severe downturn.
+New York’s rising home values have created equity for many people, even following the last decade’s severe downturn.
 Your down payment has also built-in equity.

 In a simplistic example, if you purchased your condo for $600,000, and made a 20% down payment, your mortgage started at $480,000.
 Let’s say your property is now worth $650,000 and, due to your monthly payments, your mortgage balance is $470,000.
 Your equity is $180,000 ($650,000 minus $470,000).
 This is a good starting place for your budget.